seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 A warrant for his execution.

 **ISABELLA**
-Alas! what poor ability’s in me
+Alas! what poor ability's in me
 To do him good?

 **LUCIO**
 Assay the power you have.

 **ISABELLA**
 My power?
-Alas, I doubt–
+Alas, I doubt--

 **LUCIO**
 Our doubts are traitors